-We assume the input undirected graph is a connected graph, if not we can simply deal with each components separately.
+We assume the input undirected graph is a connected graph, if not we can simply deal with each connected component separately.
 In \cite{6}, two connected sets $X$ and $X'$ of order $k$ are neighbors if they have $k-1$ vertices in common (the induced subgraph of the $k-1$ vertices in common can be disconnected or connected).
-In this short note, we introduce a different definition of neighborhood of $\mathcal{G}$.
-For a set $X\in \mathcal{C}(G;k)$, the neighbors of $X$ are obtained from $X$ by exchanging one vertex: $\mathcal{N}(X)=\{X'\in \mathcal{C}(G;k):X\cap X'=k-1~and~G[X\cap X']~is~connected\}$ .
+In this work, we introduce a different definition of neighborhood of $\mathcal{G}$.
+For a set $X\in \mathcal{C}(G;k)$, the neighbors of $X$ are obtained from $X$ by exchanging one vertex: $\mathcal{N}(X)=\{X'\in \mathcal{C}(G;k):|X\cap X'|=k-1~and~G[X\cap X']~is~connected\}$ .
 In other words, any pair of two nodes in $\mathcal{G}$ are neighbors only if the two nodes have $k-1$ vertices in common and the induced graph of their intersection is also connected.
-If the supergraph $\mathcal{G}$ constructed according to the introduced definition of neighborhood is strongly connected, we then can explore all the nodes in $\mathcal{G}$ more efficiently starting from any node in it.
+An illustrative example of the supergraph method \cite{7} based on the new neighborhood definition and the neighborhood definition proposed in \cite{6} is shown in Fig. 1.
+If the supergraph $\mathcal{G}$ constructed according to the introduced new definition of neighborhood is strongly connected, we then can explore all the nodes in $\mathcal{G}$ more efficiently starting from any node in it.

 ~ Now, we prove that the supergraph $\mathcal{G}$ is strongly connected.

 \begin{lemma} Let $X$,$Y$ be two distinct elements in $\mathcal{C}(G;k)$.
 Then there exists vertex sets $X_1$,$X_2$,$\cdot\cdot\cdot$,$X_l$ $\in \mathcal{C}(G;k)$ such that $X_1=X$,$X_l=Y$, $l\leq n-k+1$, and for $i=1,\cdot\cdot\cdot,l-1$, $X_{i+1}\in\mathcal{N}(X_i)$. \end{lemma}